-A half-century after my parents participated in protests in San Francisco, the city is again filled with optimism about a better future.
 A half-century after my parents participated in protests and sit-ins in San Francisco, the northern California city is again filled with optimism about a better future.
 Words like “revolution,” “disruption,” and “openness,” once the stuff of folk songs and idealistic dorm-room discussions, are required buzzwords in the average startup’s mission statement.
 Yet the San Francisco of today is also strikingly different from the one my parents knew—and not just because I can’t find a single good burger under $10.
 While the terminology may draw on the language of change, the tech industry’s purpose and goals in 2016 demonstrate its commitment to doing things the same old way.

 The 1960s counterculture saw technology as a tool of the Cold War—inextricably tied up with the conformism of the military-industrial complex.
 The counterculture movement prized creativity as a way to combat these homogenizing and seemingly dangerous forces.
 Back-to-the-landers eschewed the rise of suburbia and modern dishwashers, moving to remote areas to build their own houses, sew their own clothes, and grow their own food.
 Students at Berkeley protested the perceived dehumanizing influence of computers by marching with punch cards hung around their necks emblazoned with the phrase, “do not fold, spindle, or mutilate.”

-Like the hippies of yesteryear, Silicon Valley wants to reevaluate society’s existing structures and question the familiar.
 But today, the tech industry markets itself as our most creative and socially conscious economic sector.
 The thousands of startups that pepper the Bay Area extol the importance of fostering communality through the sharing economy.
 (Incubators and services like WeLive, which runs dorm-like apartment buildings, even function as kinds of modern-day communes.)
 The tech industry imagines a world divorced from the old ways of doing things; one that’s more open with information, distributes resources more equally, and is ultimately better than any reality we’ve ever known.
 Like the hippies of yesteryear, they want to reevaluate all of American society’s existing structures and question the familiar.
 According to Soylent’s devotees, even mealtime is on the chopping block.

 As one of the biggest and most successful startups, Facebook exemplifies the ambition of our 21st-century revolution.
 Facebook’s “Five Core Values” make it clear that this is not just a company centered around helping people browse through pictures of their exes and their classmates’ babies.
 No, Facebook is on a mission to “make the world more open and connected.”
 As Mark Zuckerberg remarked earlier this summer, “entrepreneurship is about creating change, not just creating companies.”